Harvesting cannabis

 Common mistakes when harvesting cannabis

-Harvest time is a critical moment in cannabis production, and mistakes at this stage can have a significant impact on the quality and potency of the final product.
+Harvest time is a critical moment in cannabis production, and mistakes made at this stage can have a significant impact on the quality and potency of the final product.
 To ensure you get the best out of your plants, it's important to know and avoid some of the most common mistakes.
-In this section, we will discuss two of the most typical mistakes when harvesting cannabis and give you tips on how to avoid them.
+In this section, we will discuss two of the most typical mistakes made when harvesting cannabis and give you tips on how to avoid them.

-Harvesting too early or too late
+Harvest too early or too late

 Avoid damaging the plants when harvesting